xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractsectiondeftypebase/description.md

+The optional description content for this section.

 ## Signature

 ```typescript
 description?: DescriptionDataModel | undefined;
 ```

+## Remarks

+Optional element containing detailed description information for the section.
+This description provides context and documentation about the section's purpose and contents.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>